 Sit down with your spouse and look at all of your subscriptions.
 Cancel as many as possible.

 Then, take it a step farther.
 What about other places you spend money?
-Do you spend money each month in apps?
+Do you spend money each month on any apps?
 What about reloading cards like a Starbucks account?

 Cancel as many things as possible and put the money you would spend on them directly into savings.